Home > Backup and Recovery Blog > Microsoft 365 Backup Solutions and Tools in 2023

 Commvault Office 365 Disadvantages:

-• Commvault can be complicated to set up, understand and operate for new users.
+• Commvault can be complicated for new users to set up, understand, and operate.

 • There is an additional SaaS-based option (Metallic Office 365 Backup & Recovery) not included in Commvault for Office 365, and there can be other extra costs depending on your backup needs.